 A glioma is any tumor that originates from the glial (connective/supporting) cells of the brain.
 Since glial cells are present throughout the central nervous system, gliomas can occur in various places in the brain or spinal cord.
-A thalamic glioma, as its name implies, is a glial tumor characterized by a primary growth center within or very near the thalamus.
+A thalamic glioma, as its name implies, is a glial tumor characterized by a primary growth center within or very near the thalamus, a structure located in the center of the brain just above the brainstem.
 These tumors are very rare and account for a small minority of brain tumors in children and young adults.

 The thalamus, a paired structure that is positioned just above the brainstem, is a major processing and relaying center for sensory information traveling between the body and the cerebral cortex (the brain surface).
 It also plays a role in movement, and in regulating sleep states, consciousness, and awareness.
 The thalamus sits in close proximity to the lateral and third ventricles (chambers in which cerebrospinal fluid, or CSF, flows).
 The two thalami are interconnected through fibers that travel across the brain’s midline.
 It is through these connections that thalamic gliomas can frequently cross over to involve both sides of the brain (bilateral thalamic glioma).